cacophony-wj/licentia_black/README.md

 - intel i7 or AMD Ryzen 5600 or later
 - NVIDIA RTX 2070 SUPER or AMD Radeon 5700 XT or later

-The list is configured for a resolution of `1920x1080` by default, to reduce support questions because the list cannot automatically downscale.
-It _will_ automatically upscale to higher resolutions at a sacrifice in quality.
-If you wish to increase your resolution for **BEST** quality, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
+If you wish to change your game's resolution for **BEST** quality, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
 Scroll down until you see the `[Display]` header and look for the `iSize` values.
 Note that the TYPICAL ORDER IS REVERSED, so for 1440p you would set the first value, `iSize H=` to **1440** and the second value, `iSize W=` to **2560.**

 If you are confident you meet the above target, but still experience severe performance drops, you may need to customize your `BIOS` settings to maximize your hardware.
 Refer to your motherboard's documentation.
+You're generally looking to enable something called the "XMP" or "ACMOS" profiles, depending on your motherboard.
+If that still doesn't help, there is a guide to replace a few of the more demanding mods at the endof this document, under the "Modifying" header.

 ### Launching the List